 What are the Various Amazon PPC Ad Formats?

-Amazon offers three ad formats to advertise your products on Amazon and increase sales.
+Amazon offers three ad formats to advertise your products on Amazon and increase sales and lead generation.
 When you use any of these ad formats, it can help to increase product discoverability making it more viewable to customers with high purchase intent, thereby, driving sales.

 Sponsored Product Ads

 These are the most widely used and possibly the most effective ad format on Amazon which is available for both sellers and vendors.
 It is displayed within Amazon search results, marked as “Sponsored” in grey color.
 These are targeted keyword ads, which means you can target specific keywords matching your product and target audience to show your ads.
 Because these ads are keyword targeted, you have control over who you really want to see your ad.
 If a customer clicks on this ad, it will direct to the product’s detail page.